DEN-SEA-PDX-DEN on AS/QX

 Mt.
 St. Helens…

-After arrival into SEA, another company aircraft proudly displays the Proudly All Boeing logo under the cockpit windows….
+, another company aircraft proudly displays the Proudly All Boeing logo under the cockpit windows….

 August 25, 2009